-Check whether your health symptoms indicate Underactive Thyroid or Thyroid Disorders with this 2 min Thyroid Symptoms quiz.
+Check whether your health symptoms indicate Hypothyroidism, Underactive Thyroid or Thyroid Problems with this 2 min Thyroid Symptoms quiz.
 For each question, please check the option that's applicable for you.
 On completion, you will get your results and Ayurvedic diet & lifestyle guidelines to naturally find relief from Thyroid Symptoms.

 Why take the Thyroid Symptoms Quiz?